Parendi: Thousand-Way Parallel RTL Simulation: Introduction

-We use these insights to build \SimName\footnote{\SimName is the female Zoroastrian angel of abundance.}: the first multi-thousand-way parallel RTL simulator that scales simulation speed across 4 IPU chips for a total of 5888 cores. \SimName is open-source and useable with public cloud IPUs, facilitating further research.
-For large designs, RTL simulation is up to 4$\times$ faster than Verilator (the fastest multi-thread RTL simulator) running on large x86 systems.
+We use these experimental insights to build \SimName\footnote{\SimName is the female Zoroastrian angel of abundance.}, the first scalable, multi-thousand-way parallel RTL simulator. \SimName is open-source, facilitating further research.
+For large designs, \SimName demonstrates performance and efficiency gains across multiple dimensions.
+It runs up to 4$\times$ faster than multithreaded Verilator (the fastest RTL simulator).
+In nightly cloud testing scenarios, \SimName could reduce costs by more than 2$\times$.
+It also compiles large designs 12$\times$ faster and uses 18$\times$ less memory than Verilator.